Me thinking, dreaming, wishing for something more.

 Sipping on tea.
 Years go by, deployment after deployment under my belt, still dreaming, still wishing, still pretending.
 The mountains were my great escape, roaming the passes alone, immensely enjoying the adventure of another jagged hill, bending road, fallen rock, icy formation, sunsets beyond comprehension, the things of dreams.
 Leaving that squadron was bittersweet as I made my way across the ocean to where America's day begins.
 With no life ambitions, reenlisting just seemed right.
 Being trapped on an island in the middle of the Pacific seemed a great metaphor for my existence.
 I grew to love it, I grew to hate it, I grew indifferent.
 Leaving it behind was hard, leaving it set me free.
 The chains of service were released, a newfound freedom of uncertainties.
 Money to travel, so travel I did, from sea to shining sea.
 Loneliness wanted to kill me, loneliness was my dearest friend.
 As the miles slipped into the past, my journeys never satisfying, the Badlands to Yellowstone to Glacier National Park, I couldn't stop moving, chasing, running, a shadow always haunting, a loneliness never dying.
 My best friend.

 Sipping on tea.
 My daughter, my new wife, my son, my fulfilled life, finally.
 The years were filled with joy and sadness, a roller coaster of emotion as any marriage would.
 Full of love, vibrance, romance, grief, depression, alcohol, nicotine, as any marriage would.
 Full of distrust, anger, hate, negativity, and unfaithfulness, as any marriage would.
-Full of arguments, separation, resentment, replacement, depression, as any marriage would.
-My best friend returned.
+Full of arguments, separation, resentment, replacement, divorce, as any marriage would.
+My best friend was back.

 Sipping on tea, holding back a tear.
 This is my life.
 This is my story.
 Here I am, sitting in a hotel room, waiting for the end.
 Hoping for the end.
 And not ready to start a new chapter.
 Never ready.
 Time heals.
 I repeat the lie.
 Betrayed and helpless, hoping for a change.
 These are the days of coronavirus.
 Ready to set off on a new adventure, a new life, a new chapter.
 Trapped in my hotel room ending my story.
 These are the days of COVID-19.